First Move Wins

 Driver simply nodded, but Max could barely sit still from excitement.

 “You are still a kid,” Åke pointed out.
-“I can't believe you're buying a kid a weapon,” he then critiqued Ekster.
+“I can't believe you're even buying a kid a weapon,” he criticised Ekster.

-“People our age generally don't rank in the top 150 Down Sight players of the world,” Ekster said, indifferent to any doubts about his morality.
-“Max is the man for the job.”
+“People our age generally don't rank in the top ten Down Sight teams of the world,” Ekster said, indifferent to any trifflings about his morality.
+“Max is the kid,” he paused, then continued, “The man for the job.”

-“When the Remington MSR is fully assembled, including barrel, it's freaking huge.
+Max turned excitedly to a very uninterested Mina and a politely smiling Prisma.
+“When the Remington MSR is fully assembled, including the barrel, it's freaking huge.
 Way taller than I am.
 Every part of this thing is practically detachable and customisable.
-Sky’s the limit, with this weapon,” Max continued to talk away at a very uninterested Mina and politely smiling Prisma.
+Really, the sky’s the limit, with this weapon,”

 “Cool shit,” Mina said absentmindedly while she nibbled at a piece of diced cheese with mustard.
-Her eyes then fell on Max’s plastic neon-green sneakers with metal spikes and flat yellow laces.
+Her eyes fell on Max’s spotless neon-green sneakers with metal spikes and flat yellow laces.
 “Hey, wait a minute,” she perked up and pointed at his feet.
 “You weren't wearing those this morning!”

 Max’s neck grew as red as his hair.
 “I-I was!”